 Did you know?

-Alyssa Healy progressed rapidly through representative ranks in New South Wales before making her debut for the Lend Lease Breakers in the 2007-08 season.
+Alyssa Healy progressed rapidly through representative ranks in New South Wales before making her debut for the Lendlease Breakers in the 2007-08 season.

-She settled in behind the stumps at the beginning of the 2009-10 domestic season, which proved to be a breakout season for her, recording her highest score of 89 not out and leading the WNCL in dismissals.
+Healy settled in behind the stumps at the beginning of the 2009-10 domestic season, which proved to be a breakout season for her, recording her highest score of 89 not out and leading the WNCL in dismissals.

-A few months later she played every match in the ICC Women’s World Twenty20 in the West Indies and helped the Commonwealth Bank Southern Stars take home the title.
+Healy was called into the national side for the 2010 Rose Bowl Series against New Zealand at the age of 19.
+A few months later she played every match in the ICC Women’s World Twenty20 in the West Indies and helped Australia take home the title.

-After helping Australia win back the Ashes from England in 2015, Healy signed with the Sydney Sixers for WBBL|01.
+Her WBBL career unfurled soon after she helped Australia win back the Ashes from England in 2015, signing with the Sydney Sixers for the inaugural edition.

 In 2018, Healy was named ICC T20 player of the year after her outstanding performances that drove her nation to a fourth ICC World T20 title.